 Investigating the effects of B. Subtilis Bacteria on the microbiome in Parkinson’s Disease

-The ultimate goal of this study would be to determine whether B. Subtilis PXN21 has any beneficial effects on gut microbiome composition and PD symptoms.
-If the results are promising, this could lead to the development of new treatments for PD that target the gut microbiome.
+The goal is to find out whether B. subtilis PXN21 can improve the microbiome and ease PD symptoms.
+If the results are promising, this could lead to new gut-focused treatments for Parkinson’s disease.

 To find out more about this research study, please contact: